ligato/docs/docs/user-guide/agentctl.md

 #### config update

 Update a VPP agent configuration.
-You must define the configuration inside a file.
+You must define the updated configuration inside a file.

 ```
 Update configuration in agent from file